1. What are Icebreaker Tools and How to Select Them?

 This is one that your teams will enjoy playing over and over again.
 With over 10,000 questions in the database that employees need to answer, there are plenty of categories and skill levels to choose from.
 The game can be played on Teams, Slack or even through email.
 The best part is these questions can also be customized based on the nature of the session.

-Our take on this: This simple trivia icebreaker game makes it easy for team members to communicate with each other and promote team bonding and happier workforce.
+Our take on this: This simple trivia icebreaker game makes it easy for team members to communicate with each other and promote team bonding and a positive, happy environment.

-Pictionary is a classic one that never seems to get old.
+Pictionary is a classic game that never seems to get old.
 All you need is a blank board, random words, and a fun attitude.
-Ideal to play both in an office and a virtual space using digital whiteboards, this icebreaker game simply requires one team to draw the words on their cue cards and keep the opposite team guessing.
-The team that guesses the most correct clearly are the winners.
+It’s a game that translates online just as it does in the office with digital whiteboards.
+This icebreaker game simply requires one team to draw a picture from the words on their cue cards and keep the opposite team guessing.
+The team that guesses the most correctly are the winners.

-Our take on this: The icebreaker tool is great for both new and existing employees who can work well in groups
+Our take on this: The icebreaker tool is great for both new and existing employees who aim to work well in groups

 This is a popular icebreaker that inspires creativity.
-Every player has to state two facts or supposed truths and one lie about themselves.
-The challenge is to figure out the actual truth among the three statements given.
-The rib-tickling element here is to craft believable lies at one end and for the opposite player to actually play sleuth and figure the real one.
+Every player has to state two facts or truths and one lie about themselves.
+The challenge is to figure out the lie among the three statements given.
+The rib-tickling element here is to craft a believable lie and for the group members to play sleuth and figure it out.

 Our take on this: This icebreaker helps team members get to know each other and promotes a spirit of team bonding.

-Sporcle is a great icebreaker platform that provides a range of games or quizzes on a wide gamut of categories and topics using the web or a mobile device.
-These topics cover language, pop culture, geography, sports, and lots more. ,
+Sporcle is a great icebreaker platform that provides a range of quizzes or icebreaker games on a wide gamut of categories and topics using the web or a mobile device.
+These topics cover language, pop culture, geography, sports, and much more.

 Our take on this: This icebreaker platform is great for simple team bonding and effective collaboration.

-The icebreaker questions in this game here are fun and easy to answer with the services of an online host through four rounds.
+The icebreaker questions in this game are fun and easy to answer with the services of an online host..
 To set the ball rolling, divide the team into small groups and get them to answer a lot of engaging questions on a variety of classic topics such as geography, history and more.
 Classic Trivia can be played across both hybrid and remote teams easily.

-Our take on this : Instills a sense of unity and loyalty as teams operate in groups to answer all the questions and get them right.
+Our take on this: Instills a sense of unity and bonding as teams compete in groups to answer all the questions correctly.